Rehearse. Record. Review. Revise. Repeat.

 What about your presentation?
 Is it dynamic enough?
 Is it easy to follow?
 Does it engage your audience?
 Do you grab the audience’s attention at the very beginning?
 Do you hold their attention?
 Do you have a compelling finish?

 You need to know the answers to these questions and others.
 Fortunately, when it comes to being a public speaker, you are living in the greatest of times.
 You have so much information at your fingertips.
 You have so many options for learning.
 You have so much technology you can utilize.

 You have the tool ever devised for public speakers

-In fact, you already own the greatest tool made to assist both burgeoning and veteran public speakers.
-And unlike some technology that can be confusing, this is easy to use.
+You already own the greatest tool made to assist both burgeoning and veteran public speakers.
+And unlike some technology that can be confusing, this is easy to implement.

-You see, before this technology was available, the generations before us rehearsed in front of mirrors.
-And although mirrors provide an accurate reflection of what you are doing, looking into one while practicing results in your trying to think, critique, correct things as you are speaking.
-There’s just too much going on to truly be helpful.
+Before this technology was available, the generations before us rehearsed in front of mirrors.
+And although mirrors provide an accurate reflection of what you are doing, looking into one while practicing results in your trying to think, speak, critique, and correct, all in real time.
+There’s just too much going on for this to be truly helpful.

 Then video cameras came along.
 They were a huge leap forward.
 But let’s face it, even with all their advancements, video cameras could be cumbersome.

 But now we have the best tool to date … a phone.
 More specifically, the video capabilities in your phone.
 It’s easy to use, and you can record anytime and just about anywhere.
 You can play it back anytime you want — in your home, on a plane, in a restaurant.
 Anywhere.
 It’s fantastic!

 You have this little miracle of technology in your hands each and every day, so I’ll ask again … are you using it?